tmgthb/Autonomous-Agents/README.md

 [When Harry Meets Superman: The Role of The Interlocutor in Persona-Based Dialogue Generation](http://arxiv.org/abs/2505.24613v1)

 - Evaluation Pipeline: introduces a systematic framework to evaluate persona-based dialogue generation, including PRODIGy Dataset, Non-PRODIGY Character Generator, Dialogue Generator, Fine-tuning Module, Evaluation Framework, LLM-as-a-Judge, Human Evaluator, and Biography Similarity Module.
-- The framework investigates how large language models adapt responses based on both target speaker and interlocutor characteristics across varying topics and speaker pairings.
+- The framework investigates how LLMs adapt responses based on both target speaker and interlocutor characteristics across varying topics and speaker pairings.
 - Evaluation involves systematically masking or revealing interlocutor information to assess its impact on dialogue generation and target speaker identification using both automatic and human methods.